shospodarets/shospodarets.github.io/_posts/2015-05-11-passing_data_from_sass_to_js.md

 Usually to make quick demos or for code testing I use the wonderful [Codepen](https://codepen.io/).
 It has easy way to reuse your Pens as [External Resources](http://blog.codepen.io/2013/05/28/new-feature-use-pens-as-external-resources/).

-[sass-to-js](https://github.com/malyw/sass-to-js) code was just added as basis in [sass-to-js Pen](https://codepen.io/malyw/pen/zGxodr)
+[sass-to-js](https://github.com/shospodarets/sass-to-js) code was just added as basis in [sass-to-js Pen](https://codepen.io/shospodarets/pen/zGxodr)

-and can be reused in any other Pen as in [Sass-to-js demo](https://codepen.io/malyw/pen/zGxodr):
+and can be reused in any other Pen as in [Sass-to-js demo](https://codepen.io/shospodarets/pen/zGxodr):

-<span data-height="340" data-theme-id="178" data-slug-hash="zGxodr" data-user="malyw" data-default-tab="result" class="codepen"></span>
+<span data-height="340" data-theme-id="178" data-slug-hash="zGxodr" data-user="shospodarets" data-default-tab="result" class="codepen"></span>

 # Tests